gustavoabel/discord-reminder-bot/README.md

 - `CHANNEL_ID`: Your Discord channel ID
 - `MESSAGE`: Your custom message
 - `SCHEDULE_HOUR`: The hour when the reminder should be sent (24-hour format)
+- `TIMEZONE`: The timezone in which the message should be scheduled (e.g., America/Sao_Paulo, America/New_York)

 ## 📁 Project Structure